 ENG 0051 Writing Seminar - This course provides instruction in the expository essay form, structure, and style.
-Students with an English ACT score of 19 or better or the successful completion of ENG 0033 or ENG 0053 may enroll directly in ENG 1013.
+Students with an English ACT score of 17 or 18 who would like to enroll in ENG 1013 Freshman English I simultaneously should see an advisor about enrolling in this class.
+(D)